razaarifsyed/adrria_kmc/README.md

 -------------
 Notes:

-For security reasons, I created a separate copy of my orignal app.
+For security reasons, I created a separate copy of my orignal project.
 And i haven't added or linked this project to firebase.
 So please create your own firebase project, for this to work.
 Add firebase realtime database and authentication service(enable email authentication too).
 I have added an image "tree.jpeg" file just to show you my firebase realtime database structure.